Ambivalent prejudice: Measures

 Researchers use a variety of methods to measure ambivalent prejudice.
-The most widely used method is the Ambivalent Sexism Inventory (ASI) for sexism created by Glick and Fiske in 1996.
-Typical of all ingroup-outgroup relations, one group (men) has a much greater societal status because to male ambivalence has three sources: paternalism, gender differentiation, and heterosexuality.
-The assessment measures an individual's endorsement of ambivalent sexism, a theory of that postulates that male ambivalence has three sources: paternalism, gender differentiation, and heterosexuality.
+The most widely used method is the Ambivalent Sexism Inventory (ASI), developed by Glick and Fiske in 1996.
+The ASI focuses on sexism, a form of ambivalent prejudice characterized by both hostile and benevolent attitudes toward women.
+These attitudes reflect typical ingroup-outgroup dynamics, where men, as the higher-status group, exhibit ambivalence rooted in three sources—paternalism, gender differentiation, and heterosexuality—principles measured by the Ambivalent Sexism Inventory.

-Women who resist traditional gender roles are punished by hostile sexism which resembles old-fashioned sexism.
-The theory predicts resentment of nontraditional women along each dimension: dominative paternalism, competitive gender differentiation, and heterosexual hostility.
-Conversely, women who co-operate with traditional gender roles and relationships evoke benevolent sexism, which comprises protective paternalism, complementary gender differentiation, and heterosexual intimacy.
+Hostile sexism targets women who resist traditional gender roles, resembling overly negative, old-fashioned sexism.
+The theory identifies resentment toward nontraditional women along each dimension: dominative paternalism, competitive gender differentiation, and heterosexual hostility.
+Conversely, women who co-operate with traditional gender roles and relationships evoke benevolent sexism, characterized by attitudes like protective paternalism, complementary gender differentiation, and heterosexual intimacy.
 The ASI measures sexism along all of the six dimensions that compose hostile sexism and benevolent sexism.

-The ASI is a self-report measure composed of 22 items, 11 for each subscale: hostile sexism and benevolent sexism.
+The ASI is a self-report measure consisting of 22 items, evenly divided between hostile sexism and benevolent sexism subscales (11 each).
+Participants rate their agreement to the statements on a 6-point Likert scale, where 0 indicates strong disagreement and 5 indicates strong agreement.
+Certain items are reversed coded so that agreement with the statement indicates lower levels of sexism and disagreement with the statement indicates higher levels of sexism.
 Both subscales can be either calculated separately or averaged together to get an overall measure of sexism.
-The assessment consist of a series of statements with which respondents indicate their level of agreement on a 6-point Likert scale in which 0 means disagree strongly and 5 means agree strongly.

-Certain items are reversed coded so that agreement with the statement indicates lower levels of sexism and disagreement with the statement indicates higher levels of sexism.
 Example items from the ASI include:

-Below is a series of statements concerning men and women and their relationships in contemporary society that this study wrote for their subjects to evaluate.
+(Below is a series of statements concerning men and women and their relationships in contemporary society that this study wrote for their subjects to evaluate.)